 General Heusinger, Inspector-General of the West German Forces, attended a reception at the West German Embassy, Jan 19, where he met Foreign Secretary Lord Home and senior military officers.

-General Heusinger, Inspector-General of the West German Forces, attended a reception at the West German Embassy, Jan 19, where he met Foreign Secretary Lord Home and senior military officers.
+Background: General Heusinger, Inspector-General of the West German Forces, attended a reception at the West German Embassy, Jan 19, where he met Foreign Secretary Lord Home and senior military officers.
 General Heusinger is at present on a tour of British Defence stations.
 Observers think that during his visit he will have talks with the British Government over training facilities in Britain for the West German forces.

 Several of the men who will be concerned in any discussions over such facilities attended the reception.
 One of the first to arrive was Chief of the Defence Staff Earl Mountbatten.
 Another was Chief of the Imperial General Staff Field Marshal Sir Francis Festing.
 Also present was the Director of Military Intelligence General Richard Lloyd.